 What is cowpooling?
 Much like it sounds, cowpooling is when a group of people pools their money together to buy a cow for meat.
 Why would people buy cows instead of just getting beef at the grocery store?
 There are a few reasons:

 - Cheaper (sometimes)

-- More convenient (less trips to grocery)
+- More convenient (fewer trips to the grocery)

 I’m sure there are other reasons, but those are the ones with the strongest draw for me, roughly in order of importance.

-A standard cow costs about $2,000 to $2,500, which isn’t prohibitively expensive, but definitely isn’t cheap either.
+A standard cow costs about $2,000 to $2,500, which isn’t prohibitively expensive but definitely isn’t cheap either.
 I think most people that cowpool could probably afford to buy a whole cow, but the two limiting factors are shelf life and storage space.

 Frozen beef stays good for about a year, maybe more, but a year is generally the safe rule of thumb (with vacuum packing).
 The other limiting factor is storage space.
 Most residential freezer/fridge combos can’t hold 400 pounds of beef, the typical yield from a full cow.

 For these reasons, we have cowpoolers that opt to buy 1/8, 1/4, and 1/2 cows at a time instead.
 This allows them to eat it before it gets freezer burn and to fit all the meat into a freezer in the first place.

 For this example, I’m going to assume that people purchase half a cow, or 200 pounds of meat per year at a cost of $1,100 ($5.50 per lb).
 This is about 1/2 a pound per day for one person or 1/4 per day for two people.
 I’m also assuming that a new $300 freezer will be required to store the meat and that this freezer will cost $30 in electricity each year.